Discipline vs Control — What’s the Difference?

 If I step away, does this still work?

-If no — control is doing the work.
+If the answer is no, control may be doing the work.

 Closing Reflection